-Self Esteem responds to fatphobic comments following US TV debut
+Self Esteem responds to body shaming comments following US TV debut

-Self Esteem has spoken out against the fatphobic comments she saw online in response to her appearance on The Late Late Show With James Corden.
+Self Esteem has spoken out against the body shaming comments she saw online in response to her appearance on The Late Late Show With James Corden.

 The singer-songwriter (real name Rebecca Lucy Taylor) made her US TV debut on the chat show this Monday (January 9), performing ‘I Do This All The Time’ from her Mercury-nominated second album ‘Prioritise Pleasure’.